PackeTsar/freeztp/README.md

 All commands which change the ZTP configuration use the `set` or `clear` arguments.
 Commands issued with the `set` argument will overwrite an existing configuration item if that item already exists.
 The `clear` argument allows you to remove configuration items.

 The initial and final template configurations are entered as multi-line text blocks.
 To facilitate this, you must specify a delineation character in the `set` command.
 As an example, you will issue the command `ztp set template MY_TEMPLATE ^` where the carat (`^`) character is set as the delineation character.
 After that command is issued, you can paste in the multi-line Cisco IOS template text.
 Once finished, enter that delineation character (`^` in this case) on a line by itself to exit the text block entry mode.

+For configuration changes to take effect, you must always restart the ZTP service using the `ztp service restart` command.

 Below is the CLI guide for FreeZTP.
 You can see this at the command line by entering `ztp` and hitting ENTER (after installation).
 ```